ipld/interface-ipld-format/README.md

 `callback` must have the signature `function (err, result)`, where `err` is an Error if the function fails and `result` is a list of path such as `["/foo", "/bar", "/author/name", ...]`.

 ### Properties

+#### `defaultHashAlg`

+> Default hash algorithm of the format

+Most formats have one specific hash algorithm, e.g. Bitcoin’s is `dbl-sha2-256`.
+CBOR can be used with any hash algorithm, though the default in the IPFS world is `sha256`. `defaultHashAlg` is used in the `util.cid()` call if no hash algorithm was given.
+The value of `defaultHashAlg` must be one defined in the [Multihash Table](https://github.com/multiformats/multihash#table-for-multihash-v100-rc-semver).

 #### `multicodec`